ibm-cloud-docs/CDN/basic-functions.md

 ## Starting CDN

+Starting your CDN informs the DNS to direct traffic from your origin to the Akamai edge server.
+Once the mapping is started, the DNS cache may still direct traffic to the origin so the functionality may not be seen by the domain immediately after the mapping is started.
+The time it takes to update depends on how often the DNS cache is refreshed, and varies depending on your DNS provider.

-A CDN can be started only when in 'Stopped' status
+**NOTE**: A CDN can be started only when in `Stopped` status

 **Step 1:**

-Click 'Start CDN' from the Overflow menu, which appears as three dots to the right side of the CDN row.
+Click **Start CDN** from the Overflow menu, which appears as three dots to the right side of the CDN row.

   ![Overflow menu](images/start_cdn.png)